 Biological Sciences: A Hub for Learning

 We offer six exciting undergraduate majors that highlight our strength in biochemistry and molecular biology, ecology and environmental sciences, and health sciences.
 Our studies are diverse and interdisciplinary in nature.
 Research is cutting-edge in topics including plant biochemistry and molecular biology; human ecosystems; human diseases; genetics and physiology; microbiology; and aquatic biology and ecology.
 Explore our degrees to learn more about what the Department of Biological Sciences can offer you.

 Not sure which area of biology you want to specialize in yet?
 The BS in Biological Sciences provides a strong, quantitative education in the natural sciences, with a strong emphasis on high-level laboratory investigation and field research opportunities.
 Our graduates are thoroughly prepared and find success in medical school, advanced graduate programs, and careers in industry.

 Investigate a program with a variety of innovative specializations and nearly limitless career opportunities.
 The BS in Medical Laboratory Sciences begins with the fundamentals, then allows you to focus on medical technology, cytotechnology, or secondary education—you can even choose the amount of time you spend on your degree.
 You’ll spend ample time in labs and research settings, including a yearlong clinical practicum.
 Our graduates are extremely employable and in high demand, easily finding careers and placements in a variety of settings.

-Fuse your interest in biology with your IT and computer skills with a BS in Bioinformatics.
+Fuse your interest in biology with your IT and computer skills with a BS in Computational Biology.
 More than just studying concepts, you’ll become a specialist, using a variety of computational analyses to study, process, and analyze vast molecular biological data.
 Learn by doing in our specialized computations facilities and computing laboratories—all of which feature the latest software and technologies.
 You’ll benefit from a program that emphasizes a strong, quantitative education combined with cutting-edge research.